Visual Explanation for Deep Metric Learning: Evaluating Point-Specific Activation Map

 Specifically, we follow the pipeline of recent approaches on face recognition \cite{Arcface} and person re-id \cite{Re-ID}.
 For re-id, the model is trained and evaluated on Market- 1501 \cite{Market} where some validation images only contain a small part of a person.
 Although the model is trained with Euclidean distance without L2 normalization, cosine similarity still works well as the evaluation metric.
 For face recognition, we take the trained model on CASIA-WebFace \cite{CASIA} and evaluate it on FIW \cite{FIW} where the face identification and kinship relationship are available.

 The interactive search is conducted by simply matching the equivalent partial feature in Eq. \ref{eq:3} ($W^{q}_{i,j}A^{q}_{i,j}$) with the reference embedding features.
 We first compute $W^{q}_{i,j}A^{q}_{i,j}$ as the feature of each position in the last convolutional layer, and a bilinear interpolation is adopted to generate the feature for every pixel of the original image.
 For a point of interest $(i,j)$, we compute the cosine similarity between the calculated feature on $(i,j)$ and the embedding feature of the reference images as the point-specific similarity (note that the equivalent feature is normalized with the $l_{2}$ norm of the original embedding as $|E^{q}|$).
 In this case, the embedding features of the reference dataset do not have to be recomputed.
 This similarity can be also considered as the summation of the values in the point-specific map corresponding to $(i,j)$.
 In the case of Eq. \ref{eq:2} (CNN+GAP), the similarity can be simplified as $\sum_{x,y}(\sum_{k}A^{q}_{i,j,k} A^{r}_{x,y,k})/|E^{q}||E^{r}|$ ($E^{q}$ and $E^{r}$ denote the original embedding features of the query and retrieved images).
+If the ROI is very large, we can merge multiple equivalent features in the ROI to generate better result.
+Since all the objects have similar size in the face and re-id datasets, we simply adopt the equivalent feature of the center pixel in the ROI.

 Apparently, the images retrieved by the original feature are likely to be from the same identity as the query image, because the models are trained for identification task.
 However, the proposed interactive retrieval is able to retrieve different images based on the same query image with different RoIs as shown in Fig. \ref{fig:8}.
 To further quantitatively evaluate the advantage of the proposed point-specific map, we conduct human evaluation on the overall retrieval (based on the original feature) vs. the interactive retrieval (based on the point-specific map).